 Our professional staff are able to help you with diagnosis of sleep apnea as well as options for treatment such as CPAP.

 Our Sleep Study is a take home study which has the convenience of being able to be done in the privacy of your own home.
 As a Medicare-subsidised benefit, a GP referral is required and gap payment necessary.

 When prescribed CPAP or Continuous Positive Airway Pressure we can’t overemphasise the importance of the right mask, the right fit, the right machine and the right ongoing support.
 That is why we offer trials for different masks and different machines to make sure you get the optimal benefit and comfort from your investment.

 A trial lasts for 4-6 weeks and also lets you trial additional equipment, such as a humidifier, without the initial cost.
 The cost of the trial is $250 which needs to be paid before the first appointment.
-If you decide to purchase our machine after your trial, the $250 will be deducted from your purchase price.
-If you decide not to purchase our machine, your deposit money will not be refunded but goes towards the cost of providing the trial.
+If you decide to purchase a machine after your trial, the $250 will be deducted from your purchase price or a discount from the RRP may be applied depending on current specials and/or promotions.
+If you decide not to purchase a machine, your deposit money will not be refunded and goes towards the cost of providing the trial.

 Once you’ve purchased a CPAP machine from us, we provide ongoing FREE support and downloads of the CPAP machine data that allow us to help make sure you are getting the full benefit from your machine.

 Some health insurance providers will cover a percentage of the cost of CPAP, so if you have private health insurance it is worth giving them a call as different health funds provide different levels of cover.

 We also have CPAP masks and machines available for hire.
 Please contact the Good Price Pharmacy Warehouse Broken Hill for pricing and availability.